natalieCloud/arp_reach/src/arp_resources/arp_msgs/README.md

 **FormatPosesToPCD**

-Takes in the `PoseArray` and generates a PCD file from those poses- returns the filepath to those poses.
+Takes in the `PoseArray` and generates a YAML file from those poses- returns the filepath to those poses.